 An unusual smell emitting from the piercing (think: a scent similar to cheese)

-Placing a warm and clean paper towel and applying a saline solution can help.
+Placing a warm and clean paper towel and applying a saline solution may help.
+But if you suspect that your piercing is infected, call your doctor.
+They may prescribe antibiotics.

 When can I change my nose piercing?